wbsouza/zetasql-formatter/docs/resolved_ast.md

   const <a href="#ResolvedExpr">ResolvedExpr</a>* expr() const;

 <font color="brown">  // Whether to return NULL if the cast fails.
 This is set to true for
   // SAFE_CAST.</font>
   bool return_null_on_error() const;

 <font color="brown">  // If at least one of types involved in this cast is or contains an
   // extended (TYPE_EXTENDED) type, this field contains information
   // necessary to execute this cast.</font>
   const <a href="#ResolvedExtendedCast">ResolvedExtendedCast</a>* extended_cast() const;

+<font color="brown">  // The format string specified by the optional FORMAT clause.
+It is
+  // nullptr when the clause does not exist.</font>
+  const <a href="#ResolvedExpr">ResolvedExpr</a>* format() const;

+<font color="brown">  // The time zone expression by the optional AT TIME ZONE clause.
+It
+  // is nullptr when the clause does not exist.</font>
+  const <a href="#ResolvedExpr">ResolvedExpr</a>* time_zone() const;

+<font color="brown">  // Contains the TypeParametersProto, which stores the type parameters
+  // if specified in a cast.
+If there are no type parameters, this
+  // proto will be empty.
+  //
+  // If type parameters are specified, the result of the cast should
+  // conform to the type parameters.
+Engines are expected to enforce
+  // type parameter constraints by erroring out or truncating the cast
+  // result, depending on the output type.
+  //
+  // For example:
+  //   CAST(&#34;ABC&#34; as STRING(2)) should error out
+  //   CAST(1234 as NUMERIC(2)) should error out
+  //   CAST(1.234 as NUMERIC(2,1)) should return a NumericValue of 1.2
+  //
+  // See (broken link) for more details.</font>
+  const TypeParameters&amp; type_parameters() const;
 };
 </code></pre></p>

-### ResolvedMakeStruct{ #ResolvedMakeStruct }
+### ResolvedMakeStruct
+<a id="ResolvedMakeStruct"></a>

 <p><pre><code class="lang-c++">
 <font color="brown">// Construct a struct value.  &lt;type&gt; is always a StructType.